 - Nurse advice line: A registered nurse is available 24/7 to answer questions and give medical advice.

 - Care management: This is a resource program to help those with behavioral conditions or complex medical conditions.

 - Health management programs: support for those with chronic health conditions

 - Pregnancy support for women and babies: specialized support for pregnant mothers and babies.

 - A video library: The video library offers resources to members to help them stay informed.
-Instructional videos are available for automatic bill pay, care locations, secure member accounts, preventive care services, and how to locate your primary caregiver.
+Instructional videos are available for automatic bill pay, care locations, secure member accounts, preventive care services, and locating primary caregivers.

 How to Enroll

-If you are interested in enrolling for coverage through Ambetter, you'll first provide basic information (family size, income, etc.) to find out what plans you are eligible for (you may be eligible for a subsidy).
+If you are interested in enrolling for coverage through Ambetter, you'll first provide basic information (e.g., family size, income) to find out what plans you are eligible for (you may be eligible for a subsidy).
 You’ll then be provided with a list of plan options.
 After comparing available plans, you can enroll for coverage.
-You will receive a welcome packet and insurance ID card in the mail.
+You will receive a welcome packet and an insurance ID card in the mail.